Last Updated on September 9, 2021

 The outstanding star of the show though was Lise Davidsen and it reinforced how important the role of Fidelio/Leonora is in the opera.

 The production worked well – despite the discontinuity of time.
 The second act can be challenging visually, set in the bowels of a prison.
-Kratzer’s staging brought light and hope to the action – and the additional dialogue help make sense of a libretto which can challenge a contemporary audience.
+Kratzer’s staging brought light and hope to the action – and the additional dialogue help make sense of a libretto that can challenge a contemporary audience.

 It’s 250 years since the composer’s birth in Bonn.
 So, what better way to celebrate than a night at the opera.
 If you can’t make it, then there’s a live screening at cinemas on 17th March